9 Things to Do in Estes Park (Other than RMNP)

 While many travelers pass through on their way to Rocky Mountain National Park, Estes Park itself is full of memorable experiences waiting to be explored.

-Here are six excellent things to do in Estes Park that will make your visit truly unforgettable.
+Here are nine excellent things to do in Estes Park that will make your visit truly unforgettable.

 Steeped in history and mystique, the Stanley Hotel is one of Colorado’s most famous, and haunted landmarks.
 The hotel, built in 1909, is the inspiration behind Stephen King’s The Shining.
 Even skeptics find themselves enchanted by the architecture, stories, and the hotel’s mountain views.